 Marjorie Merriweather Post's sumptuous Washington estate―Hillwood Estate, Museum & Gardens―is open to the public by appointment.
 Hillwood's main entrance is located at 4155 Linnean Avenue, N.W.
 The Hillwood Museum & Gardens and the many rare collections it contains are Mrs. Post's lasting legacy, and her former residence in Washington, D.C. is widely recognized as one of the finest house museums in the United States―and definitely worth visiting when in Washington.

 In the summer of 1971 Marjorie Merriweather Post's health began to fail, and over the next two years she became somewhat frail and had noticeable hearing loss.
 On September 12, 1973, Marjorie Merriweather Post died peacefully at Hillwood, at the age of eighty-six.
 During her life Mrs. Post eschewed most publicity, but the news of her death was reported nationally and internationally with obituaries in many newspapers.
 She was widely considered to be the grande dame of American, Palm Beach and Washington Society―and a regal and beautiful woman, equally known and admired for her quiet philanthropies and hospitality.
 During her life she was sometimes described as the richest woman in America (before the Fortune and Forbes 400 rich lists).
 On September 17, 1973, at 11 A.M., a short public funeral service was held at the National Presbyterian Church in Washington, presided over by the United States Senate Chaplain and attended by former First Lady Mamie Eisenhower, ambassadors from various countries and about 1,200 other people, many from New York and Palm Beach.
 That same day at three o'clock in the afternoon, Mrs. Post's three daughters and other family members gathered in the French drawing room at Hillwood for a simple private funeral service conducted by a Christian Science reader.
-One year after Mrs. Post's death, her family returned to Hillwood for a private ceremony in the rose garden to dedicate a monument―a 10-foot tall pink granite column topped by the urn containing Mrs. Post's ashes.
+In November 1974, a little over one year after Mrs. Post's death, her family returned to Hillwood for a private ceremony in the rose garden to place Mrs. Post's ashes in the base of the 10-foot tall pink granite column topped by an antique urn carved from purple porphyry.
 Time magazine noted in its September 24, 1973 obituary: "...with her death a gilt-edged volume of American history came to an end."